 UK Ice Hockey Hall of Fame

-The sport’s original Hall of Fame (1948-55) was created by Canadian British-based journalist and player Bob Giddens, the editor and publisher of the weekly newspaper Ice Hockey World.
+The original Hall of Fame (1948-55) was created by Bob Giddens, a Canadian journalist and player based in London, who was the editor/publisher of the weekly newspaper Ice Hockey World.
 The Hall of Fame was revived in 1986 under the auspices of the British Ice Hockey Writers Association, which later become Ice Hockey Journalists UK.

 The sport’s governing body, Ice Hockey UK, took over the organisation of the Hall in 2018.